 Shown the TVC most days for 3 weeks, with none on the 4th week. (saves you money and sparks attention when they reappear)

 Then slowly cut down on TVCs (they're expensive) and start/grow other types of cheaper Ad Campaigns

 Selling a Finance product to over 50s?
 A Finance Expo could work.
-At a Caravan Expo however, you'd be the only one.
+But at a Caravan Expo, you'd be the only Finance product.

 Niche Marketing - Specialise and you only advertise to buyers